Learn everything about Hiberband, the global network for IoT. The benefits, the software and cloud integration.

-Well, it all comes down to wavelengths and frequencies.
 Who has the rights to use them and for what.
 But first a brief history lesson on who discovered this amazing unseen world.

 Welcome to the late 1880’s and 1890’s, a crazy time for inventors.
 First Heinrich Rudolf Hertz proved the existence of electromagnetic waves, using a frequency later called the ‘radio spectrum’.
 Guglielmo Marconi used wireless telegraphy to create the first commercial radio transmission which is credited with saving 700 people on the Titanic.² Whilst Nikola Tesla pioneered wireless technology.
 His radio controlled boat caused such disbelief other scientists dived into the water looking for hidden wires,³ others believed it was controlled by a trained monkey hidden inside.⁴ Yet, it was James Clerk Maxwell, who in 1864 kicked it all off.
 Without his theory that electromagnetic waves could travel through the air we might never have had Facebook, Amazon, Netflix or Google.
 Today his name is largely forgotten.
 Although he did have an audio tape brand named after him.